OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 When an add-in is running on a platform other than the web, the following principles apply.

 - A dialog runs in its own runtime process.
-- An Outlook event-based task runs in its own runtime process.
+- An Outlook event-based or spam-reporting add-in runs in its own runtime process.

+  > [!NOTE]
+  > The [event-based activation](../outlook/autolaunch.md) and [integrated spam reporting](../outlook/spam-reporting.md) features in Outlook must use the same runtime.
+Multiple runtimes aren't currently supported in Outlook.

 - By default, task panes, function commands, and Excel custom functions each run in their own runtime process.
 However, for some Office host applications, the add-in manifest can be configured so that any two, or all three, can run in the same runtime.
 See [Shared runtime](#shared-runtime).

 Depending on the host Office application and the features used in the add-in, there may be many runtimes in an add-in.
 Each usually will run in its own process but not necessarily simultaneously.
 The following are examples.